ilaga/RStan-Workshop/README.md

     }

 There are a few things to remember when declaring parameters.
 First, parameters cannot be discrete.
+Stan relies on Hamiltonian Monte Carlo, and the gradient evaluation can not be calculate for discrete parameters.
 Second, if a parameter has an upper or lower bound, this must be specified.
+Even though it may be obvious to you that sigma is positive, Stan may try to sample negative values.

 ### Step 4: Write the model block
 Finally, we can declare the priors and likelihoods for our data and parameters.
 What is nice about Stan is that the code looks very similar to how you would naturally discuss priors and likelihoods in a Bayesian framework.
 Continuing with the normal example, we might say something like, "the mean mu has a normal prior and sigma has an inverse prior.
 The data is normally distributed."
 This translates nicely to STAN code as follows: